Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-control.md

     ```

 <a name="create_instance"></a>
-## Creating an Widget Control Instance
+## Creating a widget control

-To create an instance on the [Tizen.Applications.WidgetControl](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.WidgetControl.html) class with the ID of the widget application, as shown in the following code snippet:
+Create an instance of widget control with an ID of the widget application using the [Tizen.Applications.WidgetControl](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.WidgetControl.html) class:

     ```
     WidgetControl control = new WidgetControl(Your Widget ID);